Skyppex/arcana/Design/Types.md

 Union declaration with two variants -> Statement
 ```
 public union Foo { // public union declaration -> Statement
-    Bar(i32 int); // Bar variant with a field of type i32 called int
+    Bar(a: i32); // Bar variant with a field of type i32 called a
-    Baz(i32 int, f32 float); // Baz variant with a field of type f32 called float
+    Baz(a: i32, b: f32); // Baz variant with a field of type i32 called a and a field of type f32 called b
 }
 ```